kbledesign/portfolio/README.md

-# portfolio

-#Front End Developer Portfolio
+# Front End Developer Portfolio

 Welcome to my GitHub repository!
 This is my public space where I showcase my front-end development work.
 Please note that this repository is a work in progress, and I will be continuously updating it with new projects and improvements.

-#About Me
+## About Me

-I am a front-end developer with a passion for creating visually appealing and user-friendly web applications.
+I am a NYC based front-end developer with a passion for creating visually appealing and user-friendly web applications.
 I have gained valuable experience during my time at Shiseido, where I had the opportunity to work on various front-end projects.
-In addition to my professional work, I have also included a React Redux Thunk project in this portfolio.
+In addition to my professional work, I have also included a React project in this portfolio.

-#Projects
+## Projects

-Shiseido Projects
+### Shiseido and React Projects

 In this section, you will find some of the front-end projects I worked on during my time at Shiseido.
-These projects showcase my skills in building responsive and engaging user interfaces.
-While I can't share all the details of these projects due to confidentiality, I have included some relevant code snippets and descriptions to give you a glimpse of my work.
+These projects showcase my skills in building responsive and engaging user interfaces with html, css, and javascript.
+I have included some relevant code snippets and descriptions to give you a glimpse of my work and can share live links to the projects.

-#Project 1: Description of Project 1

-Code: Link to Project 1 Code
-Screenshots: Link to Project 1 Screenshots
-Project 2: Description of Project 2

-#Code: Link to Project 2 Code
-Screenshots: Link to Project 2 Screenshots
-React Redux Thunk Project
-In this section, you will find a standalone project I developed using React, Redux, and Thunk middleware.
-This project is a demonstration of my skills in building modern web applications with state management and asynchronous data handling.

-#Project Name: Name of the React Redux Thunk Project
-Description: Brief description of the project and its purpose.
-Code: Link to Project Code
-Demo: Link to Project Demo
-Getting Started
-If you are interested in exploring any of the projects or code snippets in this repository, feel free to clone or download the code.
-Each project folder contains its own README with detailed instructions on how to set up and run the application locally.

-Contact
-I'm always eager to connect with fellow developers and collaborators.
-If you have any questions, suggestions, or just want to say hello, you can reach me at your.email@example.com.
+- **Project 1**: Bounce and Blur Landing Page (Older portfolio project)
+  - Responsive product landing page promoting new product launch.
+Page features jQuery, scroll animations, event handlers, and video.

+- **Project 2**: Our Purpose Landing Page (Older portfolio project)
+  - Responsive content page telling the story of the bareMinerals brand.
+Page features videos, scroll animations, and event handlers.

+- **Project 3**: Redux Flash Cards (Newer)
+  - Redux app showcasing basic react, routing, state management, redux, and ES6+.
+  - This project is a react course assignment where I was able to build out the redux slices, component state, and more.

+## Thanks for visiting.

 Thank you for visiting my front-end developer portfolio!
 I hope you find my work interesting, and I look forward to sharing more exciting projects in the future.